 Hydrogen device

-The storage of electrical energy from photovoltaics is also playing an increasingly important role in the home.
+The storage of electrical energy from photovoltaic is playing a significant role in the future homes.
 To relieve the burden on the power grids and generate an economic advantage, solar power should be used by yourself if possible and also temporarily stored.
 Daily fluctuations can be easily compensated with batteries, but for longer periods these are too expensive and ecologically unacceptable.
-This is where the hydrogen device from ennoble power comes into play!
+This is where the hydrogen power bank device from ennoble power comes into play!

 Application in autonomus operation